What Is a Drug Intervention?

 Select the participants carefully

 Not every loved one will be able to see the addict charitably.
 There will always be some who have been so badly hurt that their presence will inevitably lead to unhelpful behaviors.
-They may become accusatory, in which case the intervention can start to feel like an attack rather than an activity of love and concern.
+They may become accusatory, and the intervention could start to feel like an attack rather than an activity of love and concern.

 Set the intervention scene

-It is important that the intervention is carried out in an environment in which the individual feels safe while pushed to confront their discomfort.
-This includes finding a neutral space that will not be crowded, doing it at a time in which the person has no pressing responsibilities, and keeping it a complete surprise.
+It is important that the intervention is carried out in an environment in which the individual feels safe, while still being pushed to confront their discomfort.
+This means finding a private, neutral space that will not be crowded, doing it at a time when the person has no pressing responsibilities, and keeping it a complete surprise.

 In other words, the person’s focus should be entirely on the intervention, but they should not have the chance to prepare for it.
-With preparation, they can work up a number of excuses and justifications that will be hard to break down.
+With preparation, they can work up excuses and justifications that will be hard to break down.

 Interventions work.
 However, you need to prepare well before jumping into the process.
 Hire a professional interventionist to help in preparation and mediation if you want optimal results.

-Individuals who have a long history with drug addiction and chronic relapse can benefit from a drug intervention.
-Additionally a person can benefit if they have a desire to stop using or drinking but cannot find the power within themselves to accumulate a significant period of continued sobriety.
+Individuals who have a long history with drug addiction and chronic relapse can benefit from drug intervention.
+Additionally, a person can benefit if they have a desire to stop using or drinking but cannot find the power within themselves to accumulate a significant period of continued sobriety.

-The family members and friends can also benefit from substance abuse intervention because they have had to put up with the addict’s.
+Family members and friends can also benefit from substance abuse intervention because they have had to put up with the addict’s behavior, and the intervention may help to heal the wounds caused by this.

-A successful drug intervention ends in the drug addict agreeing to accept treatment.
-Arrangements are made prior to the intervention usually with both transportation services and a treatment center.
-Often times the professional intervention specialist will be in contact with the individual and family for the duration of treatment and can also assist in making plans for aftercare, also known as extended care.
-Aftercare can include sober living, sober coaching, outpatient treatment services, therapy and group programs.
+A successful drug intervention ends with the drug addict agreeing to accept treatment.
+Arrangements are made prior to the intervention, usually with both transportation services and a treatment center.
+Often, the professional intervention specialist will be in contact with the individual and family for the duration of treatment and can also assist in making plans for aftercare, also known as extended care.
+Aftercare can include sober living, sober coaching, outpatient treatment services, therapy, and group programs.

 Is an Intervention Specialist Necessary?

-When someone you love has been struggling with a drug or alcohol problem you might worry about the best approach to talk to them about getting help.
-Everyone hopes that an addict will make the right choice and quit their habit in many cases it can be difficult to reach that resolution.
+When someone you love has been struggling with a drug or alcohol problem, you might worry about the best approach to talk to them about getting help.
+Everyone hopes that an addict will make the right choice and quit their habit, but in many cases, it is difficult for them to reach that resolution.
 Sometimes addicts are too deep in denial or too absorbed by their lifestyle to agree to attend treatment.

 Most people are familiar with interventions as a format for approaching an addict and asking them to enter a treatment center for their addiction.
 Interventions are truly the best way to connect with a person who has not been able to see how their behavior is affecting others.
 You can plan and follow through with an intervention on your own or you can seek help from a specialist who can run the intervention for you.

 When is it a good idea to plan your own intervention and when do you need to hire a specialist for assistance?
-It depends on the details of the situation including the personality and circumstances of the person involved.
+It depends on the details of the situation, particularly the personality and circumstances of the person involved.
 Someone who has a very severe addiction and seems resistant to getting help might be better off with a specialist.

-One way to gauge how effective your intervention may be is to have a one on one chat with the addict before you start to plan a bigger meeting.
+One way to gauge how effective your intervention may be is to have a one-on-one chat with the addict before you start to plan a bigger meeting.
 You can bring up the subject of their addiction and the possibility of quitting without being too judgmental or steering them in a particular direction.
-Try to ask open ended questions and listen to their response to get an idea of what they are feeling about their drug habit.
+Try to ask open-ended questions and listen to their responses to get an idea of what they are feeling about their drug habit.

-If they seem to already understand that they have a problem or have had thoughts about quitting then it might be possible to conduct your own intervention.
-If it appears that they are still resistant or feel that they don’t have a problem then it might be a more complicated situation.
+If they seem to already understand that they have a problem or have had thoughts about quitting, it might be possible to conduct your own intervention.
+If it appears that they are still resistant or feel that they don’t have a problem, it might be a more complicated situation.
 In that case an intervention specialist might be a better choice.

 Someone who has a history of violence or who tends to become aggressive is also a more complicated case.
 If they have had instances where they became violent while drunk or responded angrily to anyone questioning their substance abuse then it may not be safe or effective to hold your own intervention.
 A specialist will understand how to deal with violent and aggressive addicts because of their years of experience and expertise.